scottericpetersen/pro-audio-on-linux/README.md

 ## 5.a Audio Devices

-In some cases, especially with large IO (8 in, 8 out) audio interfaces, some configuration will be necessary, either by designating the device as a "pro audio" device in pavucontrol, or by using ALSA UCM to expose all of the device IO to the audio server software sitting above it.
+In some cases, especially with large IO (8 in, 8 out) audio interfaces, some configuration will be necessary, either by designating the device as a [pro audio](https://gitlab.freedesktop.org/pipewire/pipewire/-/wikis/FAQ#what-is-the-pro-audio-profile) device in pavucontrol, or by using ALSA UCM to expose all the device input and output channels to the audio server software sitting above it.

 Devices that are not class compliant and that do not have Linux drivers written for ALSA will not be usable on a Linux system.
 Additionally, even devices that are class compliant (ex.
 Scarlett 2i2, RME Babyface) will not be able to use any proprietary mixer software that ships with the device as these are invariably Mac/Windows only, and wine does not provide the ability to pass through device controls (hardware.)
 This means that the class compliant device needs to be able to be fully controlled by the hardware.
 Some devices have multiple modes they can operate in that render them class compliant (read: controllable via hardware alone.)